young-geng/EasyLM/docs/dataset.md

 * `path`: Path to the text file.
 The file can be located on the local file system or on Google Cloud Storage bucket.
 * `seq_length`: The length of the tokenized sequence.
+* `batch_size`: Batch size of tokenized examples.
+* `start_seek_loc`: The starting seek location in the file.
+This is useful when you want to resume training from a particular location in the file.
+* `index_at_start`: The counting index at the beginning.
+This is useful to keep the index count when resuming from a particular location in the file.
+  Note that this is only for logging purpose, and does not affect the actual examples starting from.
+To start from a different example in the dataset, you should use the `start_seek_loc` option.
+* `tokenizer_processes`: The number of processes to use for tokenization.
+  Tokenization is done in parallel to speed up the loading process.

 Each loaded example is a dictionary, which will be processed by a TextProcessor